 Photo: Viva Sherry live in Kyoto

-Viva Sherry hail from Kyoto, Japan, and could be described as ‘prog pop’.
-It is definitely pop, but one that continuously surprises through its inclusions of unusual stylistic mixtures (jazz, metal, motown, chanson), time changes and the odd bit of musique concrète.
+Prog pop virtuosos Viva Sherry hail from Kyoto, Japan.
+Their sound is definitely pop, but continuously surprises through its inclusions of unusual stylistic mixtures (jazz, metal, motown, chanson), time changes and the odd bit of musique concrète.
 As a live band, Viva Sherry are equally mindblowing: Sato (synthesizer, vocals) and Himeco (xylophone, drums) really manage to recreate their complex sound, often playing several instruments simultaneously while seemingly effortlessly delivering perfect vocal harmonies.
 Their special sound has attracted the attention of DJ Gilles Peterson who invited Viva Sherry to play live at his Worldwide FM showcase in Japan.
 Viva Sherry will be releasing their second mottomotto album in 2019.

 Photo: now playing at Kosmische, Corsica Studios